Türkiye Road Trip Itinerary: Antalya to Istanbul with Kids

 Chase Sapphire Preferred

-You can earn a signup bonus of 75,000 Ultimate Rewards Points when you signup for the Chase Sapphire Preferred Credit Card and spend $4,000 in the first three months of card membership.
-This bonus alone is worth at least $1,500 in travel rewards when transferred to travel partners such as Hyatt!
+You can earn a signup bonus of 60,000 Ultimate Rewards Points when you signup for the Chase Sapphire Preferred Credit Card and spend $4,000 in the first three months of card membership.
+This bonus alone is worth at least $1,200 in travel rewards when transferred to travel partners such as Hyatt!
+Plus, get up to $300 in Chase Travel statement credits in the first year of account opening for any purchases made on Chase Travel.

 REWARDS RATE